 Amicus Films was the most successful of the companies that jumped on the English horror bandwagon in the 1960s in imitating the success that had been created by Hammer Films.
 Amicus’s staple was the horror anthology, beginning with Dr Terror’s House of Horrors (1965) and passing through the likes of The House That Dripped Blood (1970), Asylum (1972), Tales from the Crypt (1972) and The Vault of Horror (1973).
 They made various other films, including several psycho-thrillers, a series of lost world films beginning with The Land That Time Forgot (1974), a handful of science-fiction films, including two Doctor Who films, and even rock’n’roll movies.

 The Beast Must Die was one of the oddities that Amicus made during this time.
 They were clearly engaged in some speculative genre crosshatching and came up with the novelty concept of conducting a werewolf whodunnit.
 It is possible that they drew inspiration from the huge box-office success that had been enjoyed that same year by the Agatha Christie adaptation Murder on the Orient Express (1974), which spun off a number of other period whodunnits.
+Surprisingly enough, this is not the first werewolf whodunnit with the first being Universal’s The Undying Monster (1942), while there was also the subsequent Werewolves Within (2021).
 The Beast Must Die also gives the impression of trying to tap into the Blaxploitation/horror fad that began with the success of Blacula (1972) in casting a Black hero in Calvin Lockhart – there are unconfirmed rumours that the film was called Black Werewolf in some places.